squirtle-squad-studio/Water-Gun-Projects/README.md

 ## Projects

-LearnGit: Simple Git exercise for us to learn Git
+- LearnGit: Simple Git exercise for us to learn Git
+- shermanScript: Compilation of scripts written for Sherman..